Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

             }
         ]

+Before you execute the ``updateOperator`` function, let us check with the :ref:`operatorOf <operatorOf>` function the current state of the smart contract.

-You are ready now to update the operator on your account address with the following command.
+You are ready now to update the operator on your ``sender`` account address with the following command.

 .. code-block:: console